 Delivers highly accurate and reliable results in a short amount of time.
-Easy to use with the one-button operation design.
+Easy to use with one-button operation.
 Will automatically detect and identify several different conditions beyond dry skin.
 Good for repeated use for consistent results.

 Can be difficult to take multiple readings in different areas.

-Extremely compact and narrow that will easily fit in a variety of pockets and bags for on-the-go use.
+Extremely compact and narrow, will easily fit in a variety of pockets and bags for on-the-go use.
 One-touch operation makes it easy to set up and use right out of the box.
 Large LCD is easy to read from a distance when used on the lower extremities.

 Varied results depending on the area of skin you test.

-Lack of oil/water chart can make it difficult to understand the amount of oil content on your skin.
+Lack of an oil and water chart can make it difficult to understand the readings.

 Uses a bioelectric analyzer via two detection prongs at the top of the device.
 Quickly displays a number of skin conditions as well as hydration and oil levels.
 The use of a single 12V battery makes it easy to replace when necessary.
 Often used by skincare professionals.

 Results can be skewed when measuring in hot and humid environments.